 Poonam Gupta and Bhawna Pandey, who led a team of students in conducting the survey, collected the data through a questionnaire from 100 patients from 22 nations visiting 16 big hospitals in Delhi — including chains of Max Hospital, Apollo, Fortis and Medanta.

-- Weight-loss surgery may halve risk of death in adults
+- Opioid use may increase risk of falls, death in elderly

 The survey found most of the patients were being treated at Max Hospital, followed by Apollo and Fortis hospitals.
 Of the 100 patients, 40 per cent belonged to the age group of 31-40 years and 29 per cent fell in the age group of 41-50 years.
 Fifteen per cent respondents belonged to the age group of 21-30 years.
 The sample survey also showed that 76 per cent of the patients were men and 24 per cent women.